-R3 will be recorded in the class behaviour book and the class teacher will inform the parent/carer verbally at the end of the day.
-The total number of R3's will be recorded and used to monitor progress.
+R3 will be recorded on CPOMS and the class teacher will inform the parent/carer verbally at the end of the day.

+The total number of R3's will be recorded and used to monitor progress with staff and governors.